FoxyKid23256/Cuterinth-Working-Fixed-/README.md

 # Injector Usage

+Befor running, Please make sure Modrinth is already closed.

 ```bash
 node injector.js
 ```

-This will open Modrinth (if not already running) and execute the script.js code inside the console.
+This will open Modrinth and execute the script.js code inside the console.